huggingface/blog/introducing-idefics.md

 ## Getting Started with IDEFICS

-IDEFICS models are available on the Hugging Face Hub.
-Here is code sample to try it out:
+IDEFICS models are available on the Hugging Face Hub and supported in the last `transformers` version.
+Here is a code sample to try it out:

 ```python
 import torch